annienguyen879/eco395m-exercises/exercise_2/exercise_2.md

 ## 1) Saratoga house prices

-# Split into training and testing sets

 # Linear Model
+    ## Number of coefficients
     ## [1] 22

+    ## Predictions in sample
     ## [1] 57602.82

+    ## Predictions out of sample
     ## [1] 55614.14

-In a single linear model train/test split, we get an in sample RMSE of 56,021.78 and an out of sample RMSE of 86,230.83.
+In a single linear model train/test split, we get an in sample RMSE of 57602.82 and an out of sample RMSE of 55614.14.

-    ##   result
+    ## Mean of 25 out of sample linear model RMSE
     ## 64566.64

-The average out of sample RMSE of 25 random linear model train/test splits is 66,760.79.
+The average out of sample RMSE of 25 random linear model train/test splits is 64566.64.

 # KNN Model
+    ## Predictions in sample
     ## [1] 60014.98

+    ## Predictions out of sample
     ## [1] 119245.9

-In a single KNN regression model train/test split, we get an in sample RMSE of about 60,000 and an out of sample RMSE of about 120,000.
+In a single KNN regression model train/test split, we get an in sample RMSE of about 60,000 and an out of sample RMSE of about 119,000.

-    ##   result
+    ## Mean of 25 out of sample KNN model RMSE
     ## 121276.6

-The average out of sample RMSE of 25 random KNN regression train/test splits is 121,129.7.
+The average out of sample RMSE of 25 random KNN regression train/test splits is 121276.6.

-Linear Model vs KNN Regression Model Report: Linear Model vs KNN Regression Model: We estimate housing prices using a linear regression model and a KNN regression model.
-We find that in a single linear model train/test split, we get an in sample RMSE of 56,021.78 and an out of sample RMSE of 86,230.83.
-Using a single KNN regression model train/test split, we get an in sample RMSE of 58,122.03 and an out of sample RMSE of 117,355.1.
-We can see that in a single train/test split, the in sample RMSE of both models are similar (approximately 56 thousand and 58 thousand for the Linear and KNN models, respectively.)
-However, the out of sample RMSE of the models were notably different at approximately 86 thousand and 117 thousand.
+Linear Model vs KNN Regression Model Report: Linear Model vs KNN Regression Model:

+We estimate housing prices using a linear regression model and a KNN regression model.
+We find that in a single linear model train/test split, we get an in sample RMSE of 57602.82 and an out of sample RMSE of 55614.14.
+We standardize our variables before applying KNN and find using a single KNN regression model train/test split, results in an in sample RMSE of 60014.98 and an out of sample RMSE of 119245.9.
+We can see that in a single train/test split, the in sample RMSE of both models are similar (approximately 58 thousand and 60 thousand for the Linear and KNN models, respectively.)
+However, the out of sample RMSE of the models were notably different at approximately 56 thousand and 119 thousand.
 So while both models performed similarly using in sample data, the linear model performed much better using the out of sample/testing data.